tanguyantoine/react-native-music-control/README.md

 This method enables the music controls.
 To disable them, use `resetNowPlaying()`

-You should call this method after a sound is playing
+You should call this method after a sound is playing.

+For Android's rating system, remove the `rating` value for unrated tracks, use boolean for RATING_HEART or RATING_THUMBS_UP_DOWN and use a number for other types.
+Note: To use custom types, you have to define the type with `updatePlayback` before calling this function.

 ```javascript
 MusicControl.setNowPlaying({